 Product design is an especially high priority for startups and businesses because of the constantly growing digital world.
-As a result, this creates an opportunity for creative individuals to become a product designer.
+As a result, this creates an opportunity for creative individuals to become product designers.
 Listed below are several techniques that can help you start a career in product design as Product Designer.

 Understand design prototyping tools